Understanding Booking.com fees

 If you’re looking to simplify your property management, listing your property on multiple sites via Your Rentals will help keep things simple by using straightforward pricing no matter what platform you connect to.
 With the super-easy to use listings builder, and the added advantage of expert feedback to allow you to gauge the quality of your listing, you’ll soon be advertised with a professional look on as many sites as you want with a simple pricing structure.
 Using the expert service of Your Rentals will take the confusion and difficulty of advertising your holiday rental property.

 Of course, you might already be working with a channel directly.
-To make an informed decision as to which sites you would like to work with, and which would be better connected via a channel manager, you should have a basic understanding of what the different sites will charge you for advertising your holiday property with them directly.
+It is important to make an informed decision as to which rental sites you would like to work with, and which would be better connected via a channel manager.
+To accomplish this you should have a basic understanding of what the different sites will charge you for advertising your holiday property with them directly.
 Let’s look and see exactly how things work with Booking.com fees.

-The hotel base fee also stands at 15%, a hike compared to the 3% that Airbnb charge, and this can also rise to a 20% commission charge, if the host prefers to use the member service that Booking.com recommend.
+The hotel base fee also stands at 15%, and this can also rise to a 18% commission charge, if the host prefers to use the member service that Booking.com recommend.
 As you can see, Booking.com fees can vary a lot depending on how you set up your account and what the guest chooses when they book, so if you do want to list with them directly you need to be quite thorough in your research.

 To make sure you’re charged the right amount of commission, it’s important that all your reservations are correctly registered in the (somewhat fiddly) Booking.com extranet.
 You need to mark no-shows, modify dates and update prices yourself from their ‘Reservations’ tab.
 If you need to make any changes you’ve got a limited window in which to do this, and it has to be done through the extranet otherwise you might find you get slapped with a higher commission than you were expecting.